pagkly/Zed/Investopedia4/Comparing Time Deposit or Certificates of Deposit Rates Between Banks.md

 ## Real-World Examples of Time Deposits

 A look at some examples of time deposit returns as of Feb.
-9, 2020, offers some insight into the variations among CDs on offer at financial institutions.
+9, 2020, offers some insight into the variations among CDs on [[Offer|offer]] at financial institutions.

 -   American Express advertised CDs with an APY of 0.55% for one year, 2.05% for three years, or 2.15% for five years.
 There was no minimum deposit.
 -   Comenity Direct rates were 2.10% APY for one year, 2.20% for three years, and 2.20% for five years.
 There was a minimum $1,500 deposit.